chao1224/n_gram_graph/README.md

 ### 3. Run Models

-The cmds below include the demo scripts for running task `Delaney`.
+The commands below include the demo scripts for running task `Delaney`.

 #### 3.1 Run the Node-Level and Graph-Level Embedding